anthonyrabiaza/boomiapm/README.md

 ## Overview of Deployment with ElasticAPM
 ![Alt text](resources/elasticapm.png?raw=true "BoomiAPM")

-More details of the configuration of Grafana Cloud here [here](https://blog.antsoftware.org/boomi-observability-elastic/)
+More details of the configuration of Elastic APM here [here](https://blog.antsoftware.org/boomi-observability-elastic/)

 ## Overview of Deployment with New Relic One
 ![Alt text](resources/newrelic.png?raw=true "BoomiAPM")